George Blanda

-George Frederick Blanda (September 17, 1927 – September 27, 2010) was an American professional football quarterback and placekicker who played in the American Football League (AFL) and National Football League (NFL).
+George Frederick Blanda (September 17, 1927 – September 27, 2010) was an American professional football player who was a quarterback and placekicker in the American Football League (AFL) and National Football League (NFL).
 Blanda played 26 seasons of professional football, the most in the sport's history, and had scored more points than anyone in history at the time of his retirement.

-Blanda retired from pro football in August 1976 as the sport's oldest player at the age of 48, a mark that still stands.
+Blanda retired from professional football in August 1976 as the sport's oldest player at the age of 48, a mark that still stands.
 One of only three players to play in four different decades (the other two being John Carney and Jeff Feagles), he holds the record for most extra points made (943) and attempted (959).

 College career

 Blanda was a quarterback and kicker at Kentucky from 1945 to 1948.
 Coach Paul "Bear" Bryant, who later won fame and set countless records at Southeastern Conference rival Alabama, arrived in his sophomore year, following a 1–9 season in 1945.
 The Wildcats lost only three games in each of the next three years.

 Blanda was the starting quarterback his last two seasons at Kentucky (1947–1948), compiling 120 completions in 242 passes (49.6 percent completions), 1,451 yards and 12 touchdowns.